 The internal collision.

 A vehicle occupant may be restrained by seatbelts and saved from some injuries by airbags.
-But the individual may still suffer injuries from the violent impact of the crash.
+But the individual may still suffer car accident injuries from the violent impact of the crash.
 This could cause brain injuries or other internal injuries.

 How Do Single Vehicle Crashes Happen?